luisdiogo2071317/azure-docs.pt-pt/articles/search/search-security-trimming-for-azure-search.md

 api-key: [admin or query key]
 ```

-Especifique o filtro no corpo do pedido:
+Especifica o filtro no corpo do pedido:

 ```JSON
 {